Guides

 If you have been searching for a "Wegovy pill," you are not alone.
 Interest in oral GLP-1 options has jumped, especially among people who want weight-loss support without weekly injections.

-Here is the short version: there are oral GLP-1 pathways, but product availability, dosing, and insurance coverage vary by medication and by plan.
+Here is the short version: there are now three oral GLP-1 pathways available in 2026, each with different rules, costs, and trade-offs.
 That is why two people can get very different answers on price and access.

 Oral vs Injection: What Changes?